nyu-mll/jiant/README.md

 Task-specific components include logistic regression and multi-layer perceptron for classification and regression tasks, and an RNN decoder with attention for sequence transduction tasks.
 To see the full set of available params, see [config/defaults.conf](config/defaults.conf).
 For a list of options affecting the execution pipeline (which configuration file to use, whether to enable remote logging or tensorboard, etc.), see the arguments section in [main.py](main.py).

+### Supported Functionality

+We allow for training on a shared encoder from the word contextual embeddings, as well as forwarding from the embeddings to the task specific module (by setting sent_enc = null).
+Additionally, if you would like to add a skip connection from the contextual embedding directly to the module, set skip_embs = 1.

 ### Transformers

 We also include an experimental option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``sent_enc = transformer``.
 When using a Transformer, we use the [Noam learning rate scheduler](https://github.com/allenai/allennlp/blob/master/allennlp/training/learning_rate_schedulers.py#L84), as that seems important to training the Transformer thoroughly.